Skip to main content

 Issue Area Themes

-Of the 25 recommendations in Our EAquitable Future, 20 have seen some movement towards adoption or have been implemented at some level of government.
+Of the 25 recommendations in Our Equitable Future, 20 have seen some movement towards adoption or have been implemented at some level of government.
 Below, we assess what we learned from surveys and interviews, noting policy victories and highlighting persistent challenges.

 Policy Spotlight: Connected Communities Ordinance